Updated: June 3, 2026

 Autopay is not a convenience feature — it's credit infrastructure.
 Payment history is 35% of your credit score, and a single missed payment can drop a rebuilding score by 60–110 points.
 That wipes out months of progress in a single billing cycle.
 Setting up autopay for every credit account through your bank is the most reliable protection against that outcome.

-The correct autopay setup during rebuilding: Set autopay for the statement balance (full amount), not just the minimum.
+The correct autopay setup during rebuilding: Set autopay for the statement balance — the full amount — not just the minimum.
 If paying the full balance strains your cash flow, set autopay for the minimum as a floor and then manually pay additional amounts throughout the month.
-This guarantees you never miss a payment, regardless of what else is happening in your life.
+This guarantees you never miss a payment regardless of what else is happening in your life.

 Timing the autopay: Coordinate autopay dates with your pay schedule.
 If you get paid on the 1st and 15th, set payment due dates and autopay triggers that align with those deposits.
-Your bank’s bill pay settings let you control exactly when payments leave your account.
-If payment dates are scattered and inconvenient, call each creditor and ask to move them to a single date each month — almost all will accommodate this request.
+Your bank's bill pay settings let you control exactly when payments leave your account.
+If payment dates are scattered, call each creditor and ask to move them to a single date each month — almost all will accommodate this.
+A dedicated bills system that helps prevent missed payments takes this further by structuring a separate account just for fixed obligations, so autopay pulls from a balance that is never competing with variable spending.

 Experian Boost and Bank-Reported Payments